Advertisement

 4 / 12

-Everyone should eat about one and half to two cups of fruit daily—even people with diabetes.
-But before you mindlessly munch on everything in the produce section, be aware that certain fruits are especially high in natural sugar and carbs.
+Depending on your age and sex, adults should eat between one and a half to two and a half cups of fruit daily, even people with diabetes.
+But it’s important to remember that certain fruits are especially high in natural sugar and carbs.
 Keep track of fruit servings and, if you’re on a carb-restricted diet to control diabetes, count them towards your daily allowance.

-• It has a glycemic load (GL) of 11.
+One medium ripe banana has 15 grams of natural sugar and 28 grams of carbohydrates.
+How will that impact your blood sugar?
+The average ripe banana has a GI of 51.
+GI scores below 55 usually are considered low.
+However, it also has a glycemic load (GL) of 13.
 GL measures how much a food will raise your blood sugar (again, GI measures how fast).
 A GL under 10 is considered low; anything over 20 is high.

-However, bananas do contain essential nutrients like potassium and vitamin C. Eat bananas alongside fiber-rich foods like oatmeal to help slow the digestion of their sugars, while still reaping their nutritional benefits.
+Though they may be relatively high in natural sugar, bananas do contain essential nutrients like potassium and vitamin C. To enjoy the flavor and nutritional benefits of bananas, consider serving them alongside fiber-rich foods like oatmeal to help slow the digestion of their sugars.

 rice cake, jam, jelly, preserves